celery/kombu/sources/userguide/simple.txt

-This connection will use the default connection settings, which is using the localhost host, default port, username ``guest``, passowrd ``guest`` and virtual host "/".
+This connection will use the default connection settings, which is using the localhost host, default port, username ``guest``, password ``guest`` and virtual host "/".
 A connection without arguments is the same as::

     >>> BrokerConnection(hostname="localhost",